powerhousepro69/videoinfox/readme.md

   - Self Destruct: Download, auto play, delete when the player is closed.
   - Last Download in: Home and Yt-dlp Menu for: Play Clipboard, Download Default and Download Choose.
   - Default List: Keep pasting Video URL's on the fly from the clipboard to the Default List.

-  - Default List companion: Create a gui shortcut for: videoinfox -a  to add to the Default List.
+        Default List companion: Create a gui shortcut for: videoinfox -a  to add to the Default List.
   - Unlimited User Lists: Keep pasting Video URL's on the fly from the clipboard to the User Set List.

-  - User Set List companion: Create a gui shortcut for: videoinfox -l  to add to the User Set list.
+        User Set List companion: Create a gui shortcut for: videoinfox -l  to add to the User Set list.
-  - Download any list.
-Any name and location.
-No need to use the Videoinfox interface: videoinfox -u listname
+  - Command Line Option: &nbsp; videoinfox -u listname &nbsp; Download any url list to the directory of the list's location.
   - Download and update Yt-dlp in Videoinfox.
-  - Save directory state on exit to load on next run.
+  - Save current working directory on exit to load on next run.
   - Change directory by entering full path.
-  - Find directory and change to it by copying it to clipboard.
+  - Find directory and change to it by entering the line number.
   - List video info one directory deep.
 Save per directory.
   - Recursive count of videos broken down by video type.
   - Recursive duration (days:hrs:min:sec) Save per directory.